Bernie Sanders Claims Fox News Is Mostly Propaganda Arm For Trump Administration

 “I think that is absolutely the direction we should go.”

-Recently, Florida approved a measure to restore voting rights to residents that were convicted of felonies, although Republicans are tried to undermine the measure with a bill that would limit the voting rights of former felons.
+Recently, Florida approved a measure to restore voting rights to residents that were convicted of felonies, although Republicans tried to undermine the measure with a bill that would limit the voting rights of former felons.